Contributions and other gifts from lobbyists and special interests to public servants are bribes.

 - Prohibit fundraising during legislative hours.

 - Automatically register eligible citizens to vote.
-Citizen’s can always decline to be registered.
+Citizens can always decline to be registered.

 - Eliminate Dark Money—Disclose the Donors—meaning stop donors from hiding behind non-profit secret-money groups like 501(C)(4) (social welfare) 501(C)(5) (unions) and 501(C)(6) (trade association) groups.
 These groups flood elections with money funneled through secret donors that spend money directly to influence elections and make unlimited contributions to super PAC’s which run ads to elect and defeat candidates.

 - Free advertising on Public Television and Radio for all candidates.
+Fully fund Public Television and Radio so that private money cannot influence it’s news and programming.
+Demand truth from public media.

 - Mandate free or reduced cost advertising on Private Television and Radio.
 Despite the fact that the airwaves are the public domain, the largest broadcasters pay nothing for it.
 The least they could do is provide a public service for the privilege of not losing their licenses.